Tag: Geopolitics

 Vertical Integration — AI Labs Acquire Feedstock

 Scarcity flips incentives.
-Instead of lobbying for environmental credits, AI labs will acquire rights to scrap streams, server returns, EV teardown facilities, and data-center disposal.
+AI labs will stop lobbying for environmental credits.
+They will instead acquire rights to scrap streams, server returns, EV teardown facilities, and data-center disposal.
 Intelligence production will require feedstock agreements.
 This produces a strange inversion: model labs owning recycling plants, cloud providers acquiring urban-mining startups, semiconductor firms building disassembly hubs.
 Lab-to-landfill supply will collapse into a single stack.

 From Waste to Security Asset — Strategic Stockpiles of Scrap